 - When our daughter was 8 months old, we moved 1700 miles back home to Austin in order to find work and more affordable housing

 That’s a lot, isn’t it?
 Along with figuring out how to care for a tiny human?
 At the time, it just felt like life.
 I belonged to some mother’s groups, but I didn’t like to ask for help.
-I appreciated the company of other new moms, but I told them I was fine.
+I told everyone I was fine.

 I wasn’t fine, actually.
 Nobody had taught me to recognize the symptoms I experienced, but I know them now: